 Teachers must also reinforce the expectations below* to pupils, removing them from the meeting if necessary.
 This can be done at the click of a button.
 Similarly, staff should know how to mute pupils and stop incoming video.
 If pupils do misbehave, emailing parents, escalating to Heads of Department and further disciplinary action once school resumes, are all also options for dealing with persistent or especially poor behaviour online.

 Poor pupil behaviour via the ‘chat’ function on teams or through showing something inappropriate on their camera should be recorded via screenshot (if possible) as evidence and reported to Mark Wellington and the House-Parent within 1 hour.
-It would be high recommended that you do not allow pupils to use their camera function and to have the microphones muted when not being directly asked to speak.
+It is highly recommended that you do not allow pupils to use their camera function and to have the microphones muted when not being directly asked to speak.

 Safeguarding awareness should continue unabated and all safeguarding concerns should be reported to Stowe’s DSL: Mike Rickner, mrickner@stowe.co.uk

-It would be recommended that staff familiarise themselves with the schools:
+It is recommended that staff familiarise themselves with the schools:

 Pupil Mental Health and Wellbeing Policy and